Managing delegated mailboxes via API

 For a complete description of all access control methods, see the documentation.

-An API is a special mechanism for managing Yandex 360 services, designed primarily for process automation.
+API is a special mechanism for managing Yandex 360 services, designed primarily for process automation.
 There are two ways to work with the API: create a special application (which can be done by a developer) or use the computer's command line.
-You can find the developer documentation here.
+Complete documentation for developers.

 Special code allowing access to data on behalf of a specific user.